gXLg/nullcord/docs/06_cache.md

 Here I explain how nullcord caches some values, why you could benefit from it and what you have to remember.

-Cache isnused internally to speed up things and avoid making unnecessary requests.
-While cache is good, younshould not use it directly in your code, instead rely on internal caching when calling endpoints.
+Cache is used internally to speed up things and avoid making unnecessary requests.
+While cache is good, you should not use it directly in your code, instead rely on internal caching when calling endpoints.

 # One Time Cache